The official Town project website, provided by MRB Group.

 One of the many cultural resources that contribute to the quality of life experienced by residents in Waterloo, New York.
 Such resources are important considerations in the Comprehensive Plan process.

 Welcome to the Official Site of the Town of Waterloo Comprehensive Plan

 Supervisor Gary Westfall and the Town Board have initiated a public-

 For all public and general committee meetings, minutes are being taken and will be provided for review by the public on the “Plan Process” page of this website.

 Public feedback has been a focus of the committee since receiving that directive from the Town Board at the beginning of the planning project.
-Several opportunities for citizen involvement were included in the planning process and have already taken place:
+Several opportunities for citizen involvement were included in the planning process:

-Anyone who did not have a chance to attend workshops is invited to offer their comments directly to the committee Chairman, Jim Cleere.
-Residents can mail comments to Town Hall, or submit their comments utilizing the contact form at this website.
+Anyone interested in making comments is invited to offer their thoughts or concerns directly to the committee Chairman, Jim Cleere.
+Residents can also mail comments to Town Hall, or submit their comments utilizing the contact form at this website.

 Valuable Community Input Received So Far

 Since launching the community survey last month, the Committee has received approximately 400 responses, an “excellent return” that exceeded many committee members’ expectations.

 About 3850 surveys were mailed to residents of the community, including all households in the Town and Village.
 Some Village residents live outside of the Town of Waterloo, in the Town of Fayette.
 They were included because the Village is also conducting a similar planning process.